-The Disney Dining Plan is a great option for guests who want the freedom to choose which dish they’d like to try without worrying about the cost.
+The Disney Dining Plan is an excellent option for guests who want the freedom to choose which dish they’d like to try without worrying about the cost.
 While there are many restaurants to choose from, not all are created equal.
 Table-service meals on the Disney Dining Plan allow for one entree, one dessert, and one nonalcoholic beverage.
 The Disney Deluxe Dining Plans give an appetizer as well.
 At some of the fine dining restaurants, 2 table service credits are required from the dining plan.
 But are these restaurants worth using the extra credit?
-In order to help you plan out your dining experiences, we have put together a list of all the 2-credit meals and our opinion on whether you should use your dining plan credits or if you’re better off paying out of pocket.
+To help you plan out your dining experiences, we have put together a list of all the 2-credit meals and our opinion on whether you should use your dining plan credits or if you’re better off paying out of pocket.

 1 – Fairytale Dining at Cinderella’s Royal Table